-We invite all parishioners to join us as we embark on this journey together.
+We invite all parishioners to join us as we embark on this Year of Service.
 For more information, and to ensure you receive news and updates, please contact: [Name] [Phone] [Email]

 To learn more about the nationwide initiative, visit www.walkingwithmoms.com.